 MEIC played a key role in Governor Brian Schweitzer’s Climate Change Advisory Committee that developed a Climate Change Action Plan for Montana in 2007.
 The final report included 54 recommendations to return Montana’s greenhouse gas emissions to 1990 levels by the year 2020 and save Montanans a net of $65.8 million dollars.

 Educating the public about cradle to grave environmental, economic and climate change impacts of various energy resources is a key component of MEIC’s work.

 MEIC recognizes that knowledge is power when it comes to saving energy and provides information on ways that individuals can save energy and use energy more efficiently.
-Here are 8 easy ways to reduce your own energy use:
+Here are 5 easy ways to become more clean and efficient with your own energy use:

-- Have an energy audit – NorthWestern Energy offers a free energy audit for your home.
-They will provide suggestions for saving energy.
+- Have an energy audit – NorthWestern Energy offers a free energy audit for your home that provides suggestions for saving energy.

-- Install efficient lighting – A compact fluorescent light bulb lasts ten times as long, uses a quarter of the electricity, and saves about $40 over its life.
+- Install efficient lighting – An LED light bulb lasts twenty times as long, uses a tenth of the electricity, compared to incandescent bulbs.

-- Support E+Green – If you’re interested in green power, but not quite ready to invest in your own system, NWE offers an option called “E+Green” For just of $2 extra per month, you can make a contribution to support renewable energy.
+- Support E+Green – If you’re interested in green power, but not quite ready to invest in your own system, NorthWestern Energy offers an option called “E+Green” For just of $2 extra per month, you can make a contribution to support renewable energy.

 MEIC frequently offers ways you can take action by contacting elected officials and decision makers.